- ART

 National Visual Arts Standard

-The National Core Arts Standards for the Visual Arts lead us to the four artistic processes which will guide our major themes for this year: Creating, Responding, Presenting and Connecting.
-We will work on all four processes with every activity we do but will use one process to frame our guiding question for each trimester and our year end reflection.
-We look forward to making learning visible to students and the community through our K5 “Thinking Walls.”
+The National Core Arts Standards for the Visual Arts lead us to the four artistic processes which will guide our major themes throughout the year: Creating, Responding, Presenting and Connecting.
+We work on all four processes with every activity we do, but we use one process to frame our guiding question for each trimester and our year end reflection.
+We make learning visible to students and the community through our K-5 “Thinking Walls” in our MPR classroom and in the hallway outside the library.

 Studio Habits of Mind

-The Studio Habits of Mind outline the thinking skills present in the art studio that also support engagement and success in other areas of school, family, and community life.
+The Studio Habits of Mind (S.H.O.M.) developed at Harvard's School of Education, outlines the thinking skills present in the art studio that also support engagement and success in other areas of school, family, and community life.
 They are: Develop Craft, Engage & Persist, Envision, Express, Observe, Reflect, Stretch & Explore, and Understand Art Worlds.
-We look forward to providing the types of experiences which will foster these skills in the art studio and beyond.
+For younger elementary students this is simplified to Heart, Hands, Mind, and Community as highlighted in our Artist's Song.
+Our art lessons are designed to provide the types of experiences which foster these skills in the art studio and beyond.

 California Arts Standards